techwise-technologies/tsuki-dev/DEPLOYMENT.md

     I)  Redis Object Cache
     II) Nginx Cache

-Before Activating the Plugins, we have one more Step.

 ### STEP 7: Update Wp-Config.Php

 Navigate to the wordpress folder and open the wp-config.php in nano